Inducing Group Fairness in Prompt-Based Language Model Decisions: Concluding Remarks

 \section{Concluding Remarks}

+Fairness is an important consideration for classifiers in industry.
+Even though the research community has made significant progress on training fair classifiers, the recent shift towards prompt-based classifiers requires exploring new fairness solutions for prompt-based decision making.

-We study the fairness of LLM-based classifiers.
-We identify that LLM-based classifiers may exhibit group unfairness.
-We introduce three remediation techniques to improve fairness while maintaining acceptable performance for LLM-based classifiers.
-We find that prompt-based techniques offer limited benefit and are outperformed by in-processing and post-processing techniques.
-We also find that the in-processing technique consistently provides favorable performance vs fairness trade-off in the fine-tuned settings.
+We study the group fairness of two classes of LM-based classifiers.
+We identify that LM-based classifiers may exhibit group unfairness.
+We introduce and evaluated three remediation techniques to improve fairness while maintaining acceptable performance for LM-based classifiers.
+We find that prompt-based techniques offer limited benefit and are in general outperformed by in-processing and post-processing techniques.

-Based on our results, if remediating a fine-tuned model, in-processing seems to be a more robust approach because it consistently provides favorable fairness versus performance tradeoffs.
-In other LLM-based classification settings where in-processing cannot be applied (such as zero-shot remediation and transfer tasks) the post-processing technique seems to a promising approach.
+Within the scope of the evaluated prompts, we find that embedding-based classifiers exhibit superior performance compared to ``out-of-the-box'' prompt-based classifiers in our setup.
+In addition, we find that the in-processing method consistently provides favorable performance vs fairness trade-off on embedding-based classifiers.
+We conclude that for remediating an embedding-based classifier, in-processing is a more robust approach.
+In other LM-based classification settings where in-processing cannot be applied (prompt-based classifiers and transfer tasks) the post-processing technique provides promising results.

-We generally find that the prompt-based remediation methods have little to no impact of prompts on fairness, while counter-intuitively, we observe that fairness-oriented prompts may slightly improve performance in some cases for the less specific `Please be Fair' (PBF) and `Please be Fair to Super Group' (PBF2SG) methods.
-This is not very surprising given that fairness is a distributional issue, and hence simple prompting may not necessarily provide the distribution matching effects that we expect from remediation.
+We find that the prompt-based remediation methods have little to no impact of prompts on fairness, while counter-intuitively, we observe that fairness-oriented prompts may slightly improve performance in some cases for the less specific `Please be Fair' (\texttt{PBF}) and `Please be Fair to Super Group' (\texttt{PBF2SG}) methods.
+This is not surprising given that fairness is a distributional issue, and hence prompting may not necessarily provide the distribution matching effects that we expect from remediation.